Witness: Exec gave lap dance to doctor in drug bribes scheme

-BOSTON (AP) — A former employee of a drug company accused of bribing doctors to write prescriptions for its fentanyl spray says she watched her boss give a lap dance to a doctor the company was targeting.
+BOSTON (AP) — A former pharmaceutical executive accused of joining in a scheme to bribe doctors into prescribing a powerful painkiller once gave a lap dance to a doctor the company was pressuring to get his patients on the drug, her onetime colleague said Tuesday.

-Jurors heard the testimony Tuesday on the second day of the closely watched trial against Insys Therapeutics founder John Kapoor and four other former employees of the Chandler, Arizona-based company.
+Jurors heard the testimony on the second day of the closely watched federal trial in Boston against Insys Therapeutics founder John Kapoor and four other former executives.
+They include Sunrise Lee, whom prosecutors have described as a former exotic dancer who was hired to be a regional sales manager even though she had no experience in the pharmaceutical world.

-Holly Brown worked as an Insys sales representative.
-She told jurors that she saw her boss Sunrise Lee sitting on the doctor’s lap and “bouncing around” while the doctor put his hands all over her chest during a night out in Chicago.
+The executives are charged with conspiring to pay doctors kickbacks in the form of fees for sham speaking events that were billed as opportunities for other physicians to learn about the drug, a highly addictive fentanyl spray.
+In reality, prosecutors say, the events were mainly social gatherings for doctors and their friends to enjoy a fancy meal.

-Lee’s lawyer tried to show that Brown’s memory was faulty, noting that they had all been drinking.
+Lawyers for Kapoor, 75, and the others have denied all wrongdoing.
+Kapoor’s attorneys told jurors as the trial opened Monday that any criminal activity was orchestrated by Alec Burlakoff, former vice president of sales, who pleaded guilty to the kickback scheme and is expected to testify against Kapoor.

 Most Read Local Stories